-The measures to fight the pandemic and mitigate its effects have triggered the consumption and disposal of products such as gloves and masks that, in the best of cases end up in yellow or grey containers.
+Today we will talk about ECOPACK, the optical sorter capable of detecting gloves and masks.
+The measures to fight the pandemic and mitigate its effects have triggered the consumption and disposal of products such as gloves and masks.
+This products, in the best of cases end up in yellow or grey containers.
 From there, they reach the waste management facilities, where they must be selected and classified.

 On the other hand, the masks are made from PP (Polypropylene), a material that is common and easily detectable in the classification process.